 You can also try putting an ice cube in a thin, clean towel and rub it against your baby’s gum, where the tooth is about to erupt.
-But don’t use just an ice cube, since this could be a choking hazard.
+But don’t use just an ice cube since this could be a choking hazard.
 For the same reason don’t let your baby hold the towel and ice cube.

-One mom I talked to soaked part of a cloth and then put it in the freezer.
+One mom I talked to, soaked part of a cloth and then put it in the freezer.
 Her baby, who woke up at night inconsolable, suck on the towel for a little while and then went back to sleep.
 Definitely worth trying!

-Don’t soak a too big part of the towel though, or your baby will become soaking wet when the water melts.
+Don’t soak a too big part of the towel, though, or your baby will become soaking wet when the water melts.

 Pain relief medication

-Especially at day time, your baby might need a bit more distraction than usual while teething.
+Especially during daytime, your baby might need a bit more distraction than usual while teething.
 Playing alone might not work at all.
 Consider doing things that your baby really loves, such as going the playground, bathing or just playing together.
 Having fun definitely helps!